rerdavies/pipedal/README.md

 ## LV2 PLugins

 PiPedal uses standard LV2 audio plugins for effects.
-There's a huge variety ofo LV2 guitar effect plugins, and plugins collections, many of which are specifically intended for use as guitar effect plugins.
-Ubuntu Studio comes with a huge collection of LV2 plugins preinstalled.
+There's a huge variety of LV2 guitar effect plugins, and plugins collections, many of which are specifically intended for use as guitar effect plugins.
+Ubuntu Studio comes with an enormous collection of LV2 plugins preinstalled.
 On Rasbian, you will have to manually select and install the plugins you want to use.

-On Ubuntu, you can install Ubuntu Studio (sudo apt install ubunt-studio-install), and ask it to install Audio Plugins.
+On stock Ubuntu, you can install Ubuntu Studio addons (sudo apt install ubuntu-studio-install), and ask it to install Audio Plugins.
 This will install a large collection of LV2 plugins, which will be automatically detected by PiPedal.
-Or you can choose your LV2 plugin collections manually.
+Or you can choose your LV2 plugin collections manually, as for Rasbian.

-The following LV2 Plugin collections are available on both Rasbian and Ubuntu.
+The following LV2 Plugin collections (all recommended) are available on both Rasbian and Ubuntu.

   sudo apt install guitarix-lv2     # https://guitarix.org/